 I like it, I have an Idea for tomato confit, you roast the tomatoes in the oven with garlic,I suggested.

-O.K., let's put It on top of garlic mashed potatoes, John added.
+O.K., let's put It on top of roasted garlic and broccoli raab mashed potatoes, John added.

 Great so, Parmesan crusted grouper with tomato confit and garlic mashed potatoes.
 What else?

 I have a present for you, John said gleefully

 I ordered the lobster and corn you wanted for the fritters